UT Austin, Dell Foundation to tackle the Pell Grant gap

 The university's goal is to raise six-year graduation rates for Pell recipients to 90 percent.
 Based on UT Austin's past improvements to its graduation rates, Voight said that goal seems reasonable.
 It's important for institutions to set goals that "are both stretching them and are reachable," she added.

 The Dell Foundation operates the Dell Scholars program nationally; students apply to receive the scholarship.
-It provides students with wraparound supports and $20,000 over four years.
+It provides students with wraparound supports and $20,000 over their time in college.

 The program at UT Austin will build upon the success of that model, as well as its own efforts.
 The Texas Advance Commitment covers tuition for students from families with up to $65,000 in adjusted gross income, which Fenves said appears to be contributing to a nearly 20-percentage-point increase in the university's overall graduation rate over the last couple years.